yzhao583/cicd/README.md

 	ansible-galaxy install franklinkim.docker-compose

 Under env directory:
-1 - Modify ansible/hosts/hosts (domain name/ip) and cd/yml (hosts and remote_user) files according to your needs
+1 - Modify cd.yml file and replace the "remote_user" with the user you'll be using.

 2 - Create your RSA Key Pair:
 	The first step is to create the key pair on the client machine (there is a good chance that this will just be your computer):